 T Field, M Hernandez-Reif, M Diego, S Schanberg and C Kuhn, Cortisol decreases and serotonin and dopamine increase following massage therapy.
 International Journal of Neuroscience 2005, 115, 1397-1413.

-Spa voucher was provided for review, which did not affect my opinion.
+Spa voucher was provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.